sghall/react-compound-slider/README.md

 In general slider components are composed of a relatively positioned outer div with elements absolutely positioned inside by a percentage.
 In this library the `Handles`, `Tracks`, and `Ticks` components are used as children to the `Slider` component and they let you tap into a stream of values and percentages that you can then use to render your own components.

+Slider Artwork by Guilhem from the Noun Project